EQT

 Local Labor and Supplier Impacts

 Our operations, which are entirely in the United States, support local economies via taxes paid, road infrastructure improvements, local hiring of personnel and suppliers, and the use and support of local service establishments.
-In 2023, we spent over $1.8 billion with 1,520 suppliers.
-Of our total supplier spend, approximately 45% fell within our operational footprint while the remaining 55% went to suppliers outside our operating area.
+In 2024, we spent over $3.3 billion with 2,270 suppliers.
+Of our total supplier spend, approximately 58% fell within our operational footprint while the remaining 42% went to suppliers outside our operating area.

 We sustain local jobs for employees, contractors, and suppliers to support our daily operational activities.
-In addition to our direct employees, we supported approximately 16,700 ancillary jobs through our operations in 2023.
-This includes direct contractors — who make up most of our visible workforce — suppliers and supply chain employees who support our production, gathering and transmission activities.
+In addition to our direct employees, we supported approximately 20,764 ancillary jobs through our operations in 2024.
+This includes direct contractors — who make up most of our visible workforce — suppliers and supply chain employees who support our production, gathering, and transmission activities.
 Employment contributions also include the earnings spent by those employees, contractors, and suppliers — or the induced impact — which drives employment in sectors that provide various goods and services to the communities where EQT and our contractors and suppliers operate and live.

 Estimated U.S. Labor Impacts (number of jobs)